Shalafi01/java-Briscola/README.md

 # Briscola App
-This Java Swing application lets you play the classic Italian card game Briscola.
+This Java Swing application lets you play a fully functional game of Briscola, a classic Italian card game.
 Challenge a CPU opponent in single-player mode, or team up with an AI partner against another CPU duo.
 Count points, declare winners, and fine-tune your strategy!

 ## Features
 * **Single-Player Mode**: Go head-to-head against a CPU.